Christian symbolism: Lily crucifix

 A lily crucifix is a rare symbol of Anglican churches in England.
 It depicts Christ crucified on a lily, or holding such a plant.
-The symbolism may be from the medieval belief that the Annunciation of Christ and his crucifixion occurred on the same day of the year, March 25.
+The symbolism may derive from the medieval belief that the Annunciation of Christ and his crucifixion occurred on the same day of the year, March 25.

 (The lily, in the context of the Annunciation, emphasises the purity of the Virgin Mary.)

 The rare depictions of a lily crucifix in England include most notably a painting on a wall above the side altar at All Saints' Church, Godshill, Isle of Wight.
 Other examples include: